Why Teach in Australia?

 Salary

 Teaching in Australia offers an amazing salary, especially for those with experience.
 Most roles start at over £40,000 per year, with some experienced teachers earning over £60,000 – particularly in rural or high-need areas like the Northern Territory.
 Some placements offer higher pay to work in Aboriginal schools, where your impact can be even more significant.
-You’ll need QTS and a relevant degree, and subject specialists in English, maths, Science and DT are especially sought after.
+You’ll need teaching degree with QTS, and subject specialists in English, maths, Science and DT are especially sought after.
 Whether you’re based in a major city or a smaller town, your salary will more than cover the cost of living and leave room for travel and saving.

-Australia isn’t just one kind of experience – it’s many.
-Life in a city suburb looks very different from that in a remote desert town, but there’s a sense of openness wherever you go, independence and a calm way of life.
+Teaching in Australia isn’t just one kind of experience – it’s many.
+Life in a city suburb looks very different from that in a remote desert town, but there’s a sense of openness everywhere: independence, balance, and a calm way of life.
 It’s a place where work matters, but so does everything else.
-If you value balance, adventure, and seeing how education works in new place – there’s arguably no better country than Australia.
+If you value adventure and want to see how education works in a new setting, there’s arguably no better country than Australia.

-The schools we work with vary – from faith-based to independent to state-run – but expectations are high in all of them.
+The Australian schools we partner with vary – from faith-based to independent to state-run – but expectations are high in all of them.
 Teachers are trusted to take initiative, adapt quickly, and bring energy into the classroom.
-In return you’ll find support, structure, and a chance to develop in settings that value relationships and resilience.
+In return, you’ll find support, structure, and the chance to grow in environments that value relationships and resilience.

-The teaching positions we have in Australia are for people with experience, confidence, and a willingness to adapt – so if that’s you, and you’re looking for a job that also doubles as a genuine life changer, Australia is waiting and we’re ready to help you get there.
+The teaching jobs in Australia we offer are for educators with experience, resilience, and a passion for their work.
+If that sounds like you – and you’re ready for a job that doubles as a lifestyle shift – Australia is waiting, and we’re ready to help you get there.

 5 Things to Do in Australia